Limbic system: Function

 The structures and interacting areas of the limbic system are involved in motivation, emotion, learning, and memory.
 The limbic system is where the subcortical structures meet the cerebral cortex.
 The limbic system operates by influencing the endocrine system and the autonomic nervous system.
 It is highly interconnected with the nucleus accumbens, which plays a role in sexual arousal and the "high" derived from certain recreational drugs.
 These responses are heavily modulated by dopaminergic projections from the limbic system.
 In 1954, Olds and Milner found that rats with metal electrodes implanted into their nucleus accumbens, as well as their septal nuclei, repeatedly pressed a lever activating this region.

 The limbic system also interacts with the basal ganglia.
 The basal ganglia are a set of subcortical structures that direct intentional movements.
 The basal ganglia are located near the thalamus and hypothalamus.
 They receive input from the cerebral cortex, which sends outputs to the motor centers in the brain stem.
 A part of the basal ganglia called the striatum controls posture and movement.
 Recent studies indicate that if there is an inadequate supply of dopamine in the striatum, this can lead to the symptoms of Parkinson's disease.

 The limbic system is also tightly connected to the prefrontal cortex.
 Some scientists contend that this connection is related to the pleasure obtained from solving problems.
 To cure severe emotional disorders, this connection was sometimes surgically severed, a procedure of psychosurgery, called a prefrontal lobotomy (this is actually a misnomer).
 Patients having undergone this procedure often became passive and lacked all motivation.

-The limbic system is often incorrectly classified as a cerebral structure, but simply interacts heavily with the cerebral cortex.
+The limbic system interacts heavily with the cerebral cortex.
 These interactions are closely linked to olfaction, emotions, drives, autonomic regulation, memory, and pathologically to encephalopathy, epilepsy, psychotic symptoms, cognitive defects.
 The functional relevance of the limbic system has proven to serve many different functions such as affects/emotions, memory, sensory processing, time perception, attention, consciousness, instincts, autonomic/vegetative control, and actions/motor behavior.
 Some of the disorders associated with the limbic system and its interacting components are epilepsy and schizophrenia.

 Hippocampus

-The hippocampus is involved with various processes relating to cognition and is one of the most well understood and heavily involved limbic interacting structure.
+The hippocampus is involved with various processes relating to cognition and is one of the best understood and heavily involved limbic interacting structures.